szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 ## Compression Intro

-At its core, compression algorithms try to find patterns in a data set in order to store it more cleverly. **Compressibility** of a data set is therefore dependent on whether or not such patterns can be found, and whether they exist in the first place.
+At its core, compression algorithms try to find patterns in a dataset in order to store it more cleverly. **Compressibility** of a dataset is therefore dependent on whether or not such patterns can be found, and whether they exist in the first place.
 Data that follows a fixed pattern can be compressed significantly.
 Data that does not have any patterns, such as random noise, cannot be compressed.
 Formally, the compressibility of a dataset is known as its [entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>).

-As an example of this concept, let us consider the following two data sets.
+As an example of this concept, let us consider the following two datasets.

 <img src="/images/compression/exampledata.png"
-     alt="Example data set with predictable and noisy data" width="100%"
+     alt="Example dataset with predictable and noisy data" width="100%"
      />

-The constant data set can be compressed by simply storing the value of the pattern and how many times the pattern repeats (e.g., `1x8`).
+The constant dataset can be compressed by simply storing the value of the pattern and how many times the pattern repeats (e.g., `1x8`).
 The random noise, on the other hand, has no pattern, and is therefore not compressible.

 ## General Purpose Compression Algorithms

 The compression algorithms that most people are familiar with are _general purpose compression algorithms_, such as _zip_, _gzip_ or _zstd_.
 General purpose compression algorithms work by finding patterns in bits.
 They are therefore agnostic to data types, and can be used on any stream of bits.
 They can be used to compress files, but they can also be applied to arbitrary data sent over a socket connection.

 General purpose compression is flexible and very easy to set up.
-There are a number of high quality libraries available (such as zstd, snappy or lz4) that provide compression, and they can be applied to any data set stored in any manner.
+There are a number of high quality libraries available (such as zstd, snappy or lz4) that provide compression, and they can be applied to any dataset stored in any manner.

 The downside of general purpose compression is that (de)compression is generally expensive.
 While this does not matter if we are reading and writing from a hard disk or over a slow internet connection, the speed of (de)compression can become a bottleneck when data is stored in RAM.